 How does smoking affect healing after surgery?

 If you're a smoker thinking about having surgery on your foot or ankle, there are some important things you should know.
 Cigarette smoke is filled with harmful chemicals including nicotine, hydrogen cyanide, and carbon monoxide.
-Smoking increases the chance that your bones and tissue may not heal well, that the area may become infected, or that you may have more pain after surgery than you did before.
+Smoking increases the chance that after surgery your bones and tissue may not heal well, the area may become infected, and you may have more pain.

 Your body gets less oxygen.